 Poor guy won’t even make it three chapters in his own life’s story…

-It’s times like that, when the rain really starts to poor, that you’ll be glad your friends are there for you.
+It’s times like that, when the rain really starts to pour, that you’ll be glad your friends are there for you.

-But the City Watch are an organization like any other, with their own power structure, power struggles, spies, and intrigues.
+But the City Watch is an organization like any other, with its own power structure, power struggles, spies, and intrigues.
 Though not quite as involved as a merchant’s guild might be, you can still find their agents moving in the shadows as they work tirelessly to try and keep the peace (or at the very least, their own heads).

 - Laeral Silverhand: Open Lord, one of the Seven Sisters, consort of Khelben “Blackstaff”